 Facts

-Sexual abuse is more common than many people realize and its impact on children and families can be profound.
-The Children’s Advocacy Center of Southwest Michigan provides counseling advocacy and safe spaces for healing.
+Sexual abuse is more common than people realize and its impact on children and families can be profound.
+The Children’s Advocacy Center of Southwest Michigan provides counseling, advocacy, and safe spaces for healing.
 Understanding the facts below helps show why these services are essential and why community support in Berrien County matters.

 You Are Not Alone